rickydev254/prompt-engineering-chatgpt/README.md

 # prompt-engineering-chatgpt
-Put the OpenAI Api key in .env file <br>
+Rename the copy.env file to .env and add the OpenAI Api key <br>
 OPENAI_API_KEY = "sk-"

+The guides are best followed in the order iterative summarizing inferring transforming expanding chatbot

 The notebooks above were written as I was learning <br>
 ChatGPT Prompt Enginering For Developer, a free short guide <br>